Waco Elder Law Attorney

 Enhanced Life Estate (Lady Bird) Deed

-- prevent transfer being taxed as gift.
+- Prevent a transfer from being taxed as a gift.

-- preserve your ability to qualify for Medicaid benefits, and prevent pay-back demand.
+- Preserve your ability to qualify for Medicaid benefits, and prevent pay-back demand.

 You should also consider the following planning tools, which our lawyers are skilled in preparing and providing proper counsel:

 I Have a Will.
 Why Do I Need Anything Else?